robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 You’ve now configured an API link to your Product Cloud and you’re ready to test provisioning devices directly into your Product Cloud.
 This is what you need to do to complete the provisioning step:

-A.  Navigate to **Device Management, Cloud ID**, or use this link – https://osts.infineon.com/cloud-id/provisioning/
+A.  From the Infineon OSTS landing page navigate to **CIRRENT™ Cloud ID** and use the hamburger menu to navigate to Binding, or use this link – https://osts.infineon.com/cloud-id/binding/

 B. Ensure you’re on the **Binding** tab.